London man saves family of 4 'all drowning simultaneously' at Ontario beach

 After he was able to successfully get the three of them safely to shore, Deagle said it was a difficult fight saving the woman who was unconscious and lying face down in the water.
 A man on a jet ski noticed what was happening and came to help Deagle pull the woman out of the water.

-"I'm fighting the current, I'm fighting the rip tide," he said.
+"I'm fighting the current," he said.
 "I don't know how I was able to reach them in time with that current and those waves."

 The family has kept in touch with Deagle and thanked him for saving them.